Your business future starts here

 South Australia offers a highly competitive tax regime, affordable commercial properties and Adelaide ranks among the top five liveable cities in the world.

 Tax reform package

-These reforms will help attract business to South Australia and reduce costs to business in this state so they can invest, grow and employ more South Australians.
+The State Government’s tax reforms are helping to attract business to South Australia and reduce costs to business in this state so they can invest, grow and employ more South Australians.

 Tax reforms – timing and the changes

 Reduction in payroll tax rate for small businesses

 The small business payroll tax rebate has been replaced by a new tiered payroll tax rate structure from 1 July 2017.

 The payroll tax rate for businesses with Australian taxable payrolls between $600 000 and $1 million will be lowered from the current rate of 4.95% to 2.50%.
 The payroll tax rate will then phase up to the rate of 4.95% for businesses with Australian taxable payrolls above $1.5 million.

 Non-residential stamp duty phase out by 2018

 A two-thirds reduction in non-residential stamp duty is now in place – meaning any business that now purchases a commercial property in South Australia pays the lowest stamp duty costs of any other state in the country.